Becker–Edberg rivalry

 The Becker–Edberg rivalry was a tennis rivalry between Boris Becker and Stefan Edberg, who met 35 times between 1984 and 1996.
 Although Becker led their overall head-to-head 25–10 and won all three of their Davis Cup matches, Edberg won three of their four meetings in Grand Slams.
 Edberg and Becker also reached the championship match of the 1989 World Tour Finals, which Edberg won in four sets.
+Edberg led their five-set matches at 2–1.